SNCFdevelopers/bootstrap-sncf/site/content/intern/4.3/components/popovers.md

 ---
 layout: docs
 title: Popovers
-description: Documentation and examples for adding Bootstrap popovers, like those found in iOS, to any element on your site.
+description: Popovers provide additional information on features available on the website to improve the user experience or simply display more details.
+Information appears when the user rolls over or clicks on them (for longer content).
 group: components
 toc: true
 url: /docs/4.3/components/popovers/
 ---

 ## Overview

-Popovers provide additional information on features available on the website to improve the user experience or simply display more details.
-Information appears when the user rolls over or clicks on them (for longer content).

 Things to know when using the popover plugin: